meir0222/meir0222/README.md

 ## About Me

 I'm currently diving deep into vulnerability research, focusing on exploit development and reversing.
-My goal is to push my skills further and contribute to the security community by discovering and understanding vulnerabilities.
+My goal is to push my skills further by discovering, implementing and understanding vulnerabilities.

 ## What I Do